google/WebFundamentals/src/content/en/updates/2018/10/wasm-threads.md

 the compiled WebAssembly module and the argument '`-s PTHREAD_POOL_SIZE=2`' tells the compiler to generate a pool of two (2) threads.

-When the program is run, under the hood it will load the WebAssembly module create a Web Worker for each of the threads in the thread pool, share the module with each of the workers, in this case it's 2, and those will be used whenever a call to **<code>pthread_create()</code>** is made.
+When the program is run, under the hood it will load the WebAssembly module, create a Web Worker for each of the threads in the thread pool, share the module with each of the workers, in this case it's 2, and those will be used whenever a call to **<code>pthread_create()</code>** is made.
 Each worker instantiates the